Best Transportation ETFs in 2019

 When consumers are buying more goods, there is also greater demand for transporting and delivering these goods to the consumers.
 For example, trucking and delivery services like FedEx (NYSE:FDX) or United Parcel Service (NYSE:UPS).
-For a simple illustration, imagine high demand for goods and millions of consumers buying more products from Amazon (NASDAQ:AMZN), which in turn drives greater demand from UPS and FedEx, which thus increase revenues.
+For a simple illustration, imagine high demand for goods and millions of consumers buying more products from Amazon (NASDAQ:AMZN), which in turn drives greater demand from transportation service providers like UPS and FedEx, which thus increase their revenues and profits.

 Best Transportation ETFs